MaristVexRobotics/Marist-7201MP-Vex-Robotics-Code/README.md

 7201M/N-Vex-Team
 ==============

-This is the repository for the Marist Vex teams 7201M /N
+This is the code repository for the Marist Vex teams 7201M/N

 Code By Konrad Kraemer

-####NOTE:
-Design docs go into the [design](https://github.com/kradKraemz/Marist-7201M-Vex-Robotics/tree/Design) branch Cad files and instructions can be found in the [Cad Branch](https://github.com/kradKraemz/Marist-7201M-Vex-Robotics/tree/Cad-Files)

 ###Changelog:
 -------------